allmaps/allmaps/packages/transform/README.md

 #### Recursively adding midpoints

-When transforming LineStrings and Polygons, it can happen that simply transforming every point is not sufficient.
+When transforming lineStrings and polygons, it can happen that simply transforming every point is not sufficient.

 Two factors are at play which may require a more granular transformation: the transformation (which can be non-shape preserving, as is the case with all transformation in this package except for Helmert and 1st degree polynomial) or the geographic nature of the coordinates (where lines are generally meant as 'great arcs' but could be interpreted as lon-lat cartesian lines).